In what script did Moses write the Pentateuch?

 Skeptics mocked the idea that Moses could have written the Pentateuch in Hebrew during the second millennium B.C., convinced that Hebrew writing didn’t exist at that time.
-Those who admitted that Moses might have written part of the Pentateuch, or certain experiences, thought that he must have used either Egyptian hieroglyphic script or Babylonian cuneiform.
+Those who admitted that Moses might have written part of the Pentateuch, or certain experiences, assert that he must have used either Egyptian hieroglyphic script or Babylonian cuneiform.

 According to the evidence, the first alphabetic form of writing was invented—if not in Phoenicia or southern Palestine—in the very region of Sinai where Moses received the command to write the story of Amalek’s defeat in a book (Exodus 17:14).
 In 1916, Dr. Alan Gardiner published his first attempt to decipher inscriptions found some ten years earlier by Sir Flinders Petrie which the Egyptian copper mines of the Wadi Magâra on Sinai.